Surviving the Slashdot Effect: Caching Web Traffic with Rails and Cloudflare

 Using fresh_when with Dynamic Pages

-For dynamic pages, such as the example described above and in the Rails docs, simply call fresh_when and pass the it your model instance as its first parameter, inside the controller route.
+For dynamic pages backed by a model instance, such as the blog post example described above and in the Rails docs, simply call fresh_when and pass it your model instance plus a value for public, inside the controller route.
 Like so:

 # app/controllers/articles_controller.rb